Vanatoo Transparent Zero Review

 While it is my role to look down on the masses and judge them for their faults, I am not immune to the shift from living room listening sessions to the antisocial hyperpersonalised entertainment found on the desktop.
 The Transparent Zero is here to fit nicely into this new way of life.
 It is here to serve the market segment of the uninitiated audio consumer, while having some unlockable features that allow it to be used by people that obsess about accurate sound reproduction.

-For those wandering into this review from the Google, if you want to know if this is a good speaker, yes, it is more than likely the best speaker in its class - now go buy it.
+For those wandering into this review from the Google, if you want to know if this is a good speaker, yes, it is very good - Click here to go buy it.
 If you want to know a few things that only insane people care about, feel free to read on - Just know that crazy is a communicable disease.

 Look at that pretty 1 inch soft dome.
 A tweeter this size is something I have not seen on any other 4 inch speaker.
 This driver choice should make for good sounds.
 Standard 3/4 inch domes found on most small speakers tend to disperse a bit too much at the top end of the frequency range and end up making those speakers sound bright and toy like.